How will paid advertising evolve?

 Predictions:

 1. More Machine Learning (ML) tech + More Automation = less control for marketers.
-Google has made substantial investments in their ML + automation tech for the past few years, and we’ve started to see the fruits of that with more automated bidding strategies, more RSAs, Smart Shopping, etc. I’d bet this trend will accelerate in 2020, with search engines pushing advertisers to ‘just trust us’ even more by removing targeting features, limiting others and rolling out more ML-driven settings.
+Google has made substantial investments in their ML + automation tech for the past few years, and we’ve started to see the fruits of that with more automated bidding strategies, more RSAs, Smart Shopping, etc. I’d bet this trend will accelerate this year, with search engines pushing advertisers to ‘just trust us’ even more by removing targeting features, limiting others and rolling out more ML-driven settings.
 While this sounds scary, I’m optimistic that this proliferation of automation will (a) result in us getting better at automation and (b) will remove many of the boring, manual tasks from our to-do lists.
 Which leads to:

 2. Digital Marketers remember that they’re marketers first.
 One (potentially) positive outcome from increased emphasis on automation and ML is that PPC pros will have time to re-focus on the strategic elements: thinking about where digital platforms/tools/tactics should fit into the overall journey, how different channels can play well together, where other channels (traditional, print, radio, OLV, TV, etc.) could add value, etc.